Port Stephens is the perfect weekend getaways from Sydney! It has something for everyone, especially if you have kids as

 2. Hire Your Own Boat in Nelson Bay

 Hire a boat from Nelson Bay Boat Hire

 Best of all, it’s really cheap to hire the boat.
 You don’t need a boat licence and it’s only $85 for 2 hours or $100 for 3 hours.
 I would say 3 hours is more than enough time to hire it out and it will take up to 6 people.
 Take some drinks, and some nibbles and you’re sorted.

-If hiring your own boat isn’t your thing, there are plenty of boat cruises to choose from.
+If hiring your own boat isn’t your thing, there are plenty of boat cruises to choose from below.

 3. Hiking up to Mount Tomaree

 The view of all views is located at the top of Mount Tomaree in Shoal Bay.
 When you drive around the corner from Nelson Bay into Shoal Bay, it’s like you’ve literally time travelled to Thailand.
 The water is completely flat and you’ll see the beautiful islands out in the distance.
 This place has serious holiday vibes written all over it.